 For this comparison, we’ll use the features of both paints.
 Since both paints are water-based, let’s start with durability.

-Mineral paints are more durable than chalk paint.
-That’s because mineral paints are designed with a built-in top coat.
-The top coat of mineral paint is resistant to moisture and chipping and protects the finish from different elements.
+Mineral paint is more durable than chalk paint because it is designed with a built-in top coat.
+This top coat is resistant to moisture and chipping and protects the finish from different elements.

 On the other hand, chalk paint doesn’t have a topcoat.
 So, the paint isn’t durable enough to withstand moisture or water for a long time.
-As a result, chalk paint is good for decorative and indoor surfaces, but chalk paint won’t last long on outdoor surfaces.
+As a result, you can use it for decorative and indoor surfaces only.

-You must sand before applying chalk paint to get a smooth finish.
-For glossy surfaces, you must prime before applying chalk paint.
-In comparison, mineral paint doesn’t require any prep work.
-Mineral paint is a self-leveling paint that sticks to any surface without sanding or priming.
+In comparison, mineral paint doesn’t require any prep work because it is a self-leveling paint that sticks to any surface without sanding or priming.

 Both paints are water-based, so they aren’t too thick.
 However, chalk paint has a thicker flow than mineral paint.
-So in most cases, you need to thin chalk paint before applying it.
+So in most cases, you need to thin it before applying it.

 On the other hand, mineral paint has a thin flow.
-The thin flow allows mineral paint to hide brush marks better.
+Its thin flow helps it to hide brush marks better.

-Mineral paint has better adhesive qualities than chalk paint.
-That’s because mineral paint is self-leveling and will stick to any surface, including glossy surfaces.
+Mineral paint has better adhesive qualities than chalk paint because it is self-leveling paint and will stick to any surface, including glossy surfaces.

 Chalk and mineral paint both offer a dry finish.
-So, to archive an antique look, you must distress the paint.
-This means sanding or buffing the finish after it dries with sanding sheets to get an old appearance.
+So, to archive an antique look, you must distress their finish.
+To get a distress finish, you must sand or buff it with sanding sheets to archive an old distressed finish.

-You can distress chalk paint easier than mineral paint.
-That’s because chalk paint isn’t durable (or hard) and can be sanded off easier.
-To distress chalk paint, you can use sandpaper and manually sand it.
+You can distress chalk paint easier than mineral paint because it isn’t durable (or hard) and can be sanded off easier.
+To distress it, you can use sandpaper and manually sand it.

-Since mineral paint is harder (and more durable), distressing it can be hard.
-You need to use power sand to distress mineral paint.
+Since mineral paint is harder (and more durable), you need to use a power sander to distress it.

 Both paints are easy to clean.
 To get rid of stains on chalk paint, you can use a clean rag and a little amount of water.
-But, if you clean a chalk paint finish frequently, it will wear off.
+But, if you clean it frequently, it will wear off.

-However, mineral paint is easier to clean than chalk paint.
-To remove stains on mineral paint, you need to only use a clean rag (without water).
-That’s because the top layer of mineral paint is stain-resistant.
-This means the stain won’t etch, discolor, or penetrate the mineral paint finish.
+However, mineral paint is easier to clean as you need to only use a clean rag (without water).
+That’s because its top layer is stain-resistant so stains won’t etch, discolor, or penetrate its finish.
 Since the stain can’t penetrate or stick, it can be wiped off with a cloth.

 You don’t need to seal mineral paint because the paint has an in-built top coat.
-This top coat protects the mineral paint from moisture, water, stains, and scratches.
+This top coat protects it from moisture, water, stains, and scratches.

-However, you must seal chalk paint.
-That’s because chalk paint isn’t durable and will wear off without a sealer.
+However, you must seal chalk paint because it isn’t durable and will wear off without a sealer.

-Mineral paint has a smoother finish than chalk paint.
-That’s because mineral paint has a built-in top coat.
+Mineral paint has a smoother finish than chalk paint because it has a built-in top coat.
 On the other hand, chalk paint has a textured dry finish.

 Before making your decision, consider:

-- Painting Experience – Both paints are easy to apply. but mineral paint is easier to apply than chalk paint.
-That’s because mineral paint doesn’t require prep work before applying it.
-So, mineral paint is easier to apply if you are a beginner.
-On the other hand, before you apply chalk paint, you must clean, sand, and prime the surface.
+- Painting Experience – Both paints are easy to apply, but mineral paint is easier to apply than chalk paint.
+That’s because it doesn’t require prep work before applying it.
+So, use mineral paint if you are a beginner.

-- Distress or not – If you want a distressed finish, use chalk paint.
-That’s because chalk paint is easier to distress than mineral paint.
-Mineral paints can also be distressed, but it will take some time due to the thick top coat.
+- Distress or not – If you want a distressed finish, use chalk paint because it is easier to distress.

-- Clean-up – If you are painting a high-traffic surface, you must use paint that is easy to clean.
-Mineral paint is easier to clean than chalk paint.
+- Clean-up – If you are painting a high-traffic surface, use mineral paint as it’s easy to clean.

-- Sealing or Not – If you want to use a clear coat sealant, use chalk paint.
-That’s because chalk paint has a textured dry finish, and you can use a clear coat sealant.
+- Sealing or Not – If you want to use a clear coat sealant, use chalk paint because it has a textured dry finish, and you can use a clear coat sealant.
 However, mineral paint has its own sealant, so sealing it will be harder.